I'll update from the last few years.

 The next area is the Big girls' yard.

 This is the biggest area with the most potential.
 I don't intend to touch it for a while because I have my two big girls (Huskies) out there.
-Huskies have a double layer coat which traps a layer of air between them - so no, they don't suffer any more in the heat than in the cold.
-(That is why Arabs wear long, loose clothes.)
 The girls are getting quite old - the brown and white is Tahlia, she is 15.
 Dumbest dog I have ever owned.
-There is a black and white called Kian, she is 16 (you can't really see her).
-While I love them to death, they are garden killers.
-When the wind blows (think in the snow), they dig a hole to keep warm.
-Unfortunately, that takes out a whole bunch of garden space!
-Any small animals become Husky food.
+There is a black and white called Kian, she is 16.
+While I love them to death, they are garden killers and any small animals become Husky food.